 It had the standard seats, instead of Cama.

 South America consists of some pretty eyewatering stretches on the old Bus.

+Floarianopolis to San Paulo was 23.
+Arica to Valparaiso I think 26 for that one.
 Not in that kind of league, but a boring bus journey.

+Planes, trains and automobiles.
 If you were to do public transport, I’d recommend you’d stick to the railway lines running in Serbia to Montenegro.
 They are quicker and see a better slot of countryside.